Bokovsky/readeck-mirror/docs/src/en-US/opds.md

 The catalog can be accessed by any app or e-reader supporting the OPDS format.
 To give access to the catalog, you must first create an [API Token](readeck-instance://profile/tokens).

+**Note**: It's easier to download the token as a text file and transfer it to your e-reader.
+You can then open the file and copy the token.

 You can restrict the permission of this token to "Bookmarks : Read Only".
 Write the token value down and setup your app.